-The aims of the Honours Degree course in Medical Biochemistry with a Year in Industry are to:
+The aims of the Honours Degree course in Medical Biochemistry are to:

-- provide a sound knowledge and understanding of the molecular, cellular, physiological, chemical and biological principles of the subject through a core of modules, and develop an insight into the current frontiers of knowledge, primarily through a series of specialised Stage 4 modules; - provide a sound knowledge and understanding of those areas of the subject relevant to understanding the biological basis, the diagnosis and the development of therapies for a range of diseases; - develop, through a flexible and progressive structure, a range of subject-specific and transferable skills, including practical laboratory skills, self-management, information retrieval, communication and presentation skills, working with others, decision making and meeting deadlines, that equip you for future employment; - provide professional experience in a relevant workplace environment; - provide experience of independent research through a final year project; - produce graduates who can work safely and responsibly with biological and chemical materials and laboratory equipment.
+- provide a sound knowledge and understanding of the molecular, cellular, physiological, chemical and biological principles of the subject through a core of modules, and develop an insight into the current frontiers of knowledge, primarily through a series of specialised Stage 3 modules; - provide a sound knowledge and understanding of those areas of the subject relevant to understanding the biological basis, the diagnosis and the development of therapies for a range of diseases; - develop, through a flexible and progressive structure, a range of subject-specific and transferable skills, including practical laboratory skills, self-management, information retrieval, communication and presentation skills, working with others, decision making and meeting deadlines, that equip you for future employment. - provide experience of independent research through a final year project; - produce graduates who can work safely and responsibly with biological and chemical materials and laboratory equipment.